-This seminar will focus on inter-organizational relations and strategy.
-It will study these from an efficiency perspective with special attention to the behavioural, transaction cost and relational contracting schools of thought.
+This seminar will focus on some current issues in Marketing Strategy, with a focus on Technology Marketing.
+It will cover relevant topics in Innovation, Product, Pricing, and Distribution Channels research in the domain.
 The topics covered will incorporate the spectrum of institutional, analytical and methodological traditions in the area.
 As such, there will be equal emphasis on both theory and empirical applications.